Lightning get 2 power-play goals, beat Red Wings 5-3

 Nielsen and Brown, who stopped a 45-game goal drought, had first-period goals.

-Henrik Zetterberg assisted on DeKeyser's goal for his 900th NHL point, coming in his 995th game.
+Zetterberg assisted on DeKeyser's goal for his 900th NHL point, coming in his 995th game.

+''I've got to give credit to all the players I've played with,'' Zetterberg said. ''I say thanks to them.''

 NOTES: Tampa Bay C Steven Stamkos, out since having right knee surgery in November, has been upgraded to day to day. ...
 The Red Wings announced that C Luke Glendening will miss the rest of the season with a broken ankle/foot. ...
 Lightning C Tyler Johnson (lower-body injury, 10 games) has resumed skating with the team in practice. ...
-Red Wings RW Anthony Mantha left with an upper-body injury after fighting Tampa Bay D Luke Witkowski in the first.
+Red Wings RW Anthony Mantha left with an upper-body injury after fighting Tampa Bay D Luke Witkowski in the first. ...
+Victor Hedman had an assist and set a Tampa Bay record for defensemen points with 66.

 UP NEXT